-Many world wide web applications require access, transfer and synchronization of multimedia data objects (MDOs) (such as audio, video, and images) [1], [4].
-Moreover, the quality of services provided in presenting these MDOs to end-users has become an issue of paramount importance.
+Multimedia applications require, access, transfer and synchronization of multimedia data objects (MDOs) (such as, audio, video, and images) [1], [4].
+The quality of services provided in presenting these MDOs to end-users has become an issue of paramount importance.
 End users have started expecting strict adherence to synchronization and response time constraints.

-Any application or system which cannot respond quickly and in timely manner in presenting MDOs to end users is at a clear disadvantage.
-In order to manage and present large number of hypermedia documents (web pages) and their MDOs, distributed hypermedia database systems have been proposed [16].
+In order to manage and present large number of hypermedia documents (web pages) and their MDOs distributed hypermedia database systems are required.
 In fact, a set of web servers can be treated as a distributed hypermedia database system (DHDS).
 As the hypermedia documents may not be located at the end users sites, they need to be transferred across the communication network incurring delay (increasing response time) in presenting the MDOs of the hypermedia documents.
 Therefore, the allocation of the hypermedia documents and their MDOs govern the response time for the end-users.
 Moreover, as the MDOs in a hypermedia document need to be synchronized, the allocation should also adhere to these synchronization constraints.

-The main problem with existing models for synchronization requirements (such as, HyTime [5], [9], OCPN [8], AOCPN [10],

-TPN [11] and XOCPN [15]; see [14] for a survey of OCPN and its variants) is that they do not provide any information about the expected number of times each state (representing MDO or hypermedia document) is needed in a unit time interval.
+A number of models for synchronization requirements (such as, HyTime [5], [9], OCPN [8], AOCPN [10], TPN [11] and XOCPN [15]) have been proposed.
+A survey of OCPN and its variants) is provided in [14].
+The main problem with these models is that they do not provide any information about the expected number of times each state (representing MDO or hypermedia document) is needed in a unit time interval.
 Without this information, the total response time in the DHDS cannot be estimated.

-In this paper, we design and evaluate data allocation algorithms so as to optimize the response time for a set of endusers while adhering to the synchronization requirements of the MDOs presentation in DHDSs.
-In Section 2, we propose a graph notion to represent navigation in the hypermedia systems and we introduce OCPN modeling specification after that.
+The contribution of this paper is the design and evaluation of a data allocation algorithm so as to optimize the response time for a set of end-users while adhering to the synchronization requirements of the MDOs presentation in DHDSs.
+We also propose a graph notion to represent navigation in the hypermedia systems and we introduce OCPN modeling specification after that.

+This paper is organized as follows: In the next section, we describe the hypermedia navigation model.
 In Section 3 we develop a cost model for the data allocation problem in DHDSs.
-In Section 4 we describe the proposed algorithms based on Hill-Climbing and probabilistic neighborhood search approaches.
-In Section 5, we include the experimental results, and Section 6 concludes the paper.
+In Section 4 we describe the proposed algorithm.
+In Section 5, we include the experimental results, and Section 6 summarizes the paper.

-2 Modeling Hypermedia Documents

-2.1 Navigation Model for Hypermedia Documents
+2 Navigation Model for Hypermedia Documents

-A hypermedia system is a directed graph DG(H,E) where H = $\{D_1, D_2, ..., D_n\}$ is the set of vertices, each D_p representing a hypermedia document, and each directed edge from D_p to $D{p'}$ is a link denoting access of document D{p} , from document D{p} .
+We present a hypermedia system by a directed graph DG(H,E) where $H = \{D_1, D_2, ..., D_n\}$ is the set of vertices, each D_p representing a hypermedia document, and each directed edge from D_p to $D{p'}$ is a link denoting access of document $D{p'}$ from document D_p .
 Therefore, a user can start browsing the documents from (say) document D_p and then proceed to access document $D{p'}$, and so on.
-We have a label attached to each directed edge from D_p to $D{p'}$. giving the probability of end users accessing document $D{p'}$ from document $D{p{i}}$ These probabilities are generated by gathering statistics (about document access, and browsing through logs of users browsing activity) about end-user behavior over a period of time.
+We have a label attached to each directed edge from D_p to $D{p'}$ giving the probability of end users accessing document D{p} , from document D{p} .
+These probabilities are generated by gathering statistics (about document access, and browsing through logs of users browsing activity) about end-user behavior over a period of time.
 Further, since a user may end browsing after accessing any hypermedia document, the probabilities of out-going edges from a vertex do not add up to 1.0, and the difference is the probability of ending the browsing at document D_p , and is shown by an edge connecting to the ground (see Figure 1).
 An $n \times n$ matrix navigation_prob is used to capture this information.